 Write his/her strengths and what the child does well contributes to the fact that it is the child, who attributes value to what he or she does.

 You can count on the help of a family member with whom the child has more attachment.
 For example, through a telephone call; talk with the child to congratulate him on some achievement.

-It is also good to discuss with the relatives with the child present those good actions or achievements of the child.
+It is also good to discuss with the relatives with the child present those right actions or achievements of the child.

 Avoid Overprotection to Build Child Self Esteem

-‘You cannot alone’ or ‘you are not worth’ could be subliminal messages that the child assumes this overprotection.
+‘You cannot be alone’ or ‘you are not worth’ could be subliminal messages, and the child assumes this overprotection.